 When you need paper, binders, folders, copies, laminated pages, and other office supplies and printing or copying services, check your favorite store’s special offers for teachers.
 For example, Office Depot offers special educator discounts and perks.

 Does your favorite store offer educator discounts?
 If you don’t know, you should ask, recommend many teachers who use educator discounts.
 Some stores may not announce their educator special offers but will give discounts to teachers who request them.
 Some stores may not have a teacher discount policy but may be willing to give discounts if teachers ask for them.

 “Ask the sales clerk,” wherever you’re shopping, Spector says.
 “And always carry a copy of your staff ID” in case the answer is yes.

 Browse through sites like Gift Card Granny and Brads Deals to find even more teacher discounts and deals.
 You may find some apply only to limited areas, contain outdated information or may have expired, but you’ll discovered companies that have offered educator deals in the past.
 Would they be open to doing so again?
 It can’t hurt to ask.

 And, of course, you’ll always find great NEA Member Benefits special prices, offers and deals right here at neamb.com.
-Our new Limited Time Offers program, for example, gives you access to ever-changing deals we’ve negotiated exclusively for NEA members, plus you can earn cash back on purchases.
+Our new NEA Discount Marketplace, for example, gives you access to ever-changing deals we’ve negotiated exclusively for NEA members, plus you can earn cash back on purchases.

 For a quick guide of our programs and services, download our easy-to-read PDF.